 The standard measure of luminance is expressed as candelas per square meter or cd/m2.
 The luminance of the sun is expressed as a ratio of 1,000,000,000:1 or 1 billion candelas to 1 square meter.
-Other common expressions of luminance are:
+These are other common expressions of luminance:

 - Indoor light = 50:1